 Project Management in R&D Projects

-R&D is mainly carried out in projects, both in academia and in companies.
+Research and Development (R&D) is mainly carried out in projects, both in academia and in companies.
 Apart from the specialist knowledge there is a need to understand how to manage these projects to ensure as good a result as possible.
 This course aims to give the participants the basics of project management in relation to R&D projects.
 It is beneficial for both those whom will be project managers, but also for those taking part in projects as project members.

 The subject comprises of central project methods and studying their advantages and limitations.
 The knowledge areas covered include R&D project success criteria; clear definition of project specifications; planning methods and techniques for R&D programmes; estimating R&D costs; obtaining and allocating resources; R&D organisation, addressing uncertainties in R&D projects; leadership styles for R&D projects; communication in R&D projects.